Yarmouk University

 Yarmouk University (جامعة اليرموك), also abbreviated YU, is a comprehensive public and state supported university located near the city centre of Irbid in northern Jordan.
-Since its establishment in 1976, Yarmouk University (YU) has been at the forefront of Jordanian and Middle Eastern universities.
+Since its establishment in 1976, it has been at the forefront of Jordanian and Middle Eastern universities.
 The University consists of 15 faculties offering 52 bachelor's degrees, 64 master's degrees, and 18 PhD Programs in different disciplines.
 The university also hosts 12 research and career centers.

-As the Academic Year 2016/2017, the university has 1,004 faculty members and 1,597 staff with 34,651 students in all academic programs (31,282 Undergraduate, 2,807 Postgraduate and 562 Doctoral).
-In addition, there are currently around 5,000 international students from 50 different nations.
+As of the Academic Year 2016/2017, the university had 1,004 faculty members and 1,597 staff with 34,651 students in all academic programs (31,282 Undergraduate, 2,807 Postgraduate and 562 Doctoral).
+In addition, there were around 5,000 international students from 50 different nations.

 History

-YU was established in 1976, and currently contains 15 faculties.
+YU was established in 1976, and contains 15 faculties.
 Each year YU grants over 4000 Bachelor and Master Degrees.
 The university started with few number of faculty members; now it hosts 1,004 faculty, of which 260 are full professors, 239 associate professors, 278 assistant professors, and 227 lecturers.
-The controlled enrollment of the student body is grounded on the university's vision to maintain the standards of higher education in Jordan, in parallel with national educational policies.